ArkoseLabsOfficial/lime-termux/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE.md)

-Homura's Lime Fork
+ArkoseLab's Lime Fork
 ====

-This Lime fork was previously used for the Android and iOS ports I provided.
-Although it is no longer used for those ports, it is still maintained and continues to exist for the Shadow Engine.
+This Lime fork is using for the Android and iOS ports I provided.
+Although Homura's Fork is no longer support for those ports, this fork is reviving the support for those ports

 License